tubasteve13/AlPl/README.md

    - **If on battery pack can be used to cold start the device(turn on)
 ### (**Right button:**)
    - momentary mutes the mic and turns screen/led off **led will change to on if battery is connected after for finished charging.
+   - 3 second hold when on battery pack will turn off the device.

 # Some of the insides and how it works: